ringcentral/ringcentral-javascript/react-style-guide/README.md

 ## React specific

+### Prefer composition vs inheritance

+> Reason: Inheritance increases the complexity of the component.
+With inheritance, the code of particular component shared between different classes/layers and files, that negatively affects navigation too.
+Eventually, polymorphism is a powerful mechanism, but can negatively affect an understanding and maintaining of the component.
+Unlike inheritance, the composition makes a component structure "flat".
+Component properties and the ability to combine multiple components together is enough for most cases and provide a lot of flexibility.

+Please read [this article](https://reactjs.org/docs/composition-vs-inheritance.html) for better understanding.

 ### Avoid to put multiple components in a single file

 Even it's looks so small, just don't do it.